Germany’s president wraps up US charm offensive in Boston

+He shared his image of the U.S. through snapshots of history when the two nations have come together, particularly around the Berlin Wall.
+His visit marked the 30th anniversary of the Wall’s demolition.

-Germany and the U.S. have boosted cultural ties throughout 2019 as part of a two-nation friendship campaign dubbed “Wunderbar Together” (”Wonderful Together.”)
+Germany and the U.S. have boosted cultural ties as part of a two-nation friendship campaign dubbed “Wunderbar Together” (”Wonderful Together.”)

 Germany launched the multimillion-dollar publicity campaign in late 2018 as it smarted from President Donald Trump’s verbal attacks and a perceived disregard for the long-term U.S. ally.